How To Do Cable Side Bend & Its Benefits

 Overhead cable side bend is an exercise that primarily targets the obliques

-You can try out many different overhead side bend variations that may require different types of equipments, (dumbbell, resistance band, kettlebell) or even no equipment at all.
+You can try out overhead side bend variations that may require different types of equipment, (dumbbell, resistance band, kettlebell) or even no equipment at all.

 How To Do Overhead Side Bend

-4. Continue to bend at your side until you are unable to do so without rotating your torso.
+- Continue to bend at your side until you cannot do so without rotating your torso.

 Single Arm high-cable side bend